COG-GTM/angular2-hn/TESTING.md

 ### Overview

 Selenium tests are located in the `selenium-tests/` directory.
-They use Selenium WebDriver with ChromeDriver for browser automation.
+They use Selenium WebDriver with ChromeDriver for browser automation and Mocha as the test runner.
+Tests are written in JavaScript for compatibility with the project's older TypeScript version.

 ### Directory Structure

 ```
 selenium-tests/
 ├── selenium.config.js    # Selenium configuration
-├── tsconfig.json         # TypeScript configuration for Selenium tests
+├── tsconfig.json         # TypeScript configuration (for reference)
-└── example.spec.ts       # Sample Selenium test
+└── example.spec.js       # Sample Selenium test (JavaScript)
 ```

 ### Configuration